David-Badiane/VbrArt/README.md

 The final implementation should look like this:
 <p align ="center" > <img width ="600" height ="280" src = "/readme_images/arduino_real.jpg"> </p>

-### Mouse Interaction
-### Leap Motion
+## Booting the Project

 Any further information can be found in the 'Presentation' power point.
 Enjoy your play!